Task Arithmetic can Mitigate Synthetic-to-Real Gap in Automatic Speech Recognition: Conclusion

 \section{Conclusion}

 This paper introduces \method task vector to address mismatches between synthetic and real speech data.
 Future work will refine this approach and extend its application to other types of tasks and data such as visual data, contributing to more reliable speech and vision recognition systems.
 Experiments showed significant WER reductions, averaging 10.03\% across 18 domains.
-We also test various models, including Whisper Small, Whisper Base,, Whisper Tiny and Wav2vec2-Conformer, with \method showing robust performance.
+We test various models, including Whisper Small, Whisper Base, Whisper Tiny, and Wav2Vec2-Conformer, with \method task vector showing robust performance.
+We also explore \methodd approach further enhanced domain-specific adaptation but required domain labels.
+Overall, \method task vector is a promising solution for improving ASR models with synthetic data.